Shark attacks and whale migration

 This website researches evidence that great whites are lured from the deep waters of the Indian and Southern oceans to roam near whales close to the WA shoreline, with the risk of swimmer fatalities increasing during the humpback migration season from May/June to November/December.

 There are other factors influencing WA's rapid increase in shark attacks but there has been almost no public or government consideration of the role played primarily by the recovery of humpback whales, which migrate 13,000 kilometres from Antarctica to the Kimberley and back each year, as well as other species such as right and sperm whales in more southerly waters.

 This website does not assert that the connection between whale numbers and shark attacks is conclusive but seeks only to present evidence and spark debate or research in the absence of any media discussion.

-Follow the links to the left and give it some thought.
+Follow the links at the top of the page and give it some thought.
 WA's increased shark sightings and attacks would logically be related to a huge increase in whale numbers.

-November 2012: The WA Fisheries Department has released A correlation study of the potential risk factors associated with white shark attacks in Western Australian waters as part of its study into the cause of increased shark attacks.
+November 2012: The WA Fisheries Department has released A correlation study of the potential risk factors associated with white shark attacks in Western Australian waters (PDF download) as part of its study into the cause of increased shark attacks.